ricardoom/dominotrono/content/portfolio/nypl-shared-resources.md

     {{< copy_wrapper
       class="hero-grid__copyBlock" >}}
-      The NYPL Shared Collection is an interface to search the catalogs of NYPL, Columbia and Princeton Universities.
-The system is designed to decrease friction between sharing items across institutions.
-While this project had seen many iterations, I was responsible for the most recent one.
-My primary objective was to increase the readability and ensure our accessibility standards were met.
+      The NYPL Shared Collection is an interface to search the catalogs of NYPL, Columbia, and Princeton Universities.
+Designed to decrease friction, ReCap, as it is known, allows for the sharing of items across institutions.
+My primary role was increasing readability and usability as well as meeting WCAG 2.0 Accessibility standards.
+It also served as a test case for the Design Toolkit.
     {{< /copy_wrapper>}}

 {{< /section_wrapper>}}